-Another data has indicated that GLS is more dependent on the 2D-STE software used, rather than ultrasound equipment used to acquire images, which makes the vendor-independent use of software particularly attractive to standardize GLS for widespread use.
+Another data has indicated that GLS is more dependent on the 2D-STE software used, rather than ultrasound equipment used to acquire images, which makes the use of vendor-independent software particularly attractive to standardize GLS for widespread use.
 The possibility of using a fixed diagnostic GLS cutoff value to diagnose obstructive CAD, independent of the ultrasound equipment used for images acquisition, would be required to increase the clinical usefulness of strain imaging (16).